A Boating Guide to Reedham

 You can get a great view of the swing bridge from above by taking a short walk.
 Head along the quay towards the bridge, follow the road around to the left and up the hill past the school.
 Turn right along Holly Farm Road to the road bridge above the railway.

 Halls of Reedham

 Daniel Hall built a large number of wherries in the Hall family’s boatyard here at Reedham.
-These include Hathor, Maud and Solace, wherries you may see today on your travels around the Broads.
+They include Hathor, Maud and Solace.
+All three wherries regularly sail the Broads so you may see them on your travels.